Greeley

 Credits

 Greeley, Colorado is where we live, but how much do we know about our city and the history behind it?
 Come along and learn all about Greeley!
-This website was made for third graders learning about Greeley history, but all ages can learn something.
-Weld District 6 has moved Greeley History to the second grade.
-I will be working to make the pages more second grader friendly.
+This website was made for elementary students learning about Greeley history, but all ages can learn something.

 Facts